AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 * Modified algorithms of adding ads;
 * Added filters/extensions from third-party developers;
 * The authors of one of the filters made a mistake when creating the rule.
 * advertising reinjection.
-More details about this method can be found in our [blog] (https://adguard.com/ru/blog/ad-reinsertion.html).
+More details about this method can be found in our [blog](https://adguard.com/ru/blog/ad-reinsertion.html).

 You can help us by filling out an application with examples of ads you faced with.
 To fill the application, please, use instructions for your OS.

 ## Report a website

-To report a re-insertion of an ad or incorrect displaying of a website, you need to:

 > ### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
 Except for the screenshots, you'll have to make and attach them yourself.
 If you're using a [direct link](agrd.io/report), you’ll need to enter data manually.

+To report a re-insertion of an ad or incorrect displaying of a website, you need to:

 <a id="Windows"></a>